 ALIA and Charles Sturt University partnered to present free LIS research events in six capitals during the second half of 2016, working with host LIS schools in each location.
 More information here.

 ALIA is pleased to support this ARC-funded project, which aims to encourage and enable research culture and practice within Australia's library and information profession.
 Go to the website.

 ALIA Research Advisory Committee

-The ALIA Board of Directors has established the ALIA Research Advisory Committee to promote the value of research, to provide advice on ALIA's role in research in general, to have oversight of the research fund and to recommend recipients of research awards and research activities to be supported by the research fund.
+The ALIA Board of Directors established the ALIA Research Advisory Committee to promote the value of research, to provide advice on ALIA's role in research in general, to recommend recipients of Research Grant Awards and to help identify research activities to be supported by the ALIA Research Fund.

 ALIA supports research in the profession through the ALIA Research Grant Awards.
 The ALIA Research Grant Award provides opportunities for professional members to undertake research projects that they would otherwise be unable to do because of the time and costs involved.
-The Twila Ann Janssen Herr Research Award for Disability Services is a biennial award that allows an early career LIS practitioner to carry out research aimed at developing Australian library and information services for people with a disability.
+There is also a Library Technician Research Award, the Anne Harrison Award for health librarians, and the Twila Ann Janssen Herr Research Award for Disability Services.
+Find out more about our national and group research awards.

 ALIA Research Fund

 Being Research Active